riak-synrc/pbkdf2/share/doc/src/ddocs.rst

    :rtype: object or string

 Show functions are used to represent documents in various formats, commonly as HTML page with nicer formatting.
+They can also be used to run server-side functions without requiring a pre-existing document.

 Basic example of show function could be: